August 2013 Newsletter

 Introducing My Favourite Reviews!

-Here's the first news of a very important new feature for My Favourite Holiday Cottages.
+Here’s the first news of an essential new feature for My Favourite Holiday Cottages.

 Guests - or those who’ve just fallen for your cottage by looking at it - can now post a review saying exactly what it is about your cottage and/or their stay in it that they really like about it.